 My name is Siân.
 I am based in Toronto.
 My work is primarily focused in social media, writing, and project management/event logistics.

 Hallo!
-My name is Siân, as my website URL cleverly suggests.
+My name is Siân, as my website title cleverly suggests.
 My mum wishes I would write a book already.
 She also wishes I would win the lottery already, which is somehow decidedly more likely.
 I like ice cream, watching movies, and cats.

 Canadian and US citizenship; will travel.